Frequently Asked Questions

 Do you have to be at least 62 years old to qualify for a Reverse Mortgage?

-YES: Reverse Mortgages are specifically designed for seniors and therefore the minimum age is 62.
+YES and NO: Reverse Mortgages are specifically designed for seniors and therefore the minimum age for the HECM program is 62.
+However, there are also proprietary programs available that the minimum age is only 55.

-Can you can use the Reverse Mortgage Funds to supplement your monthly income, travel or pay off an existing mortgage?
+Can you use the Reverse Mortgage proceeds to supplement your monthly income, travel or pay off an existing mortgage?

 YES: It's YOUR money and you can do whatever you'd like with it.